 For one of the more easily digestible articles on this topic, take a look at this Washington Post article on servant leadership.

-The cons of servant leadership
+The misconceptions about servant leadership

 First, it’s important to note that there are many misconceptions regarding the cons of servant leadership, these are rooted in misconceptions of servant leadership itself.

-A few of the misconceptions
+Here are a few of the biggest misconceptions about servant leadership:

 - Servant leaders only do what their teams want.
 NO, that’s just silly.
 Robert K. Greeleaf’s ‘best test’ is “Do those served grow as persons?”.
 To help people grow requires much more than just doing what they want!